|

 often slow down too.
 This graph will

-that maybe just a few weeks earlier a large work-in-process was a measure of
+just a few weeks earlier a large work-in-process was a measure of how busy

-We have to replace that measure of importance with another – short
+have to replace that measure of importance with another – short lead times.
+The concept of

 Whoever it is, they must have the vested authority to determine the